Normative interpretations for SBP Standards v2.0

 Transition from credit-based system in SBP Standards v1.0 to the REDII-type mass balance system in revised SBP Standards v2.0 (following Instruction Document REDII: Bridging Requirements for Meeting REDII)

-The important difference is that SBP Standard 4 v2.0 requires that to carry sustainability information over to the next mass balance period, a BP must have at least the same quantity of physical stock.
-The balance should be achieved over either a 3 or 12-month period, depending on the type of feedstock used (as required by SBP Instruction Document REDII: Bridging Requirements for Meeting REDII (or the REDII Bridging Instruction Document)).
+SBP Standard 4 v2.0 requires that to carry sustainability information over to the next mass balance period, a BP must have at least the same quantity of physical stock.
+The balance shall be achieved over either a 3 or 12-month period, depending on the type of feedstock used (as required by SBP Instruction Document REDII: Bridging Requirements for Meeting REDII (or the REDII Bridging Instruction Document)).
 While BPs will be allowed to have a negative balance during a mass balance period under the SBP Standard 4 v2.0, BPs will no longer be able to carry forward more balance than they have physical stock.
-Note that EU REDII compliance is compulsory for all Certificate Holders transitioning to v2.
+Note that EU REDII compliance is compulsory for all Certificate Holders transitioning to v2.0.

 This interpretation is intended to guide BPs on how to transition between these two systems.

 Interpretation: A BP shall document a plan for the transition from the credit-based system to the mass balance system, including the start date of the mass balance period.
 The BP may use available credits in its mass balance system up to the amount equivalent to the physical stock on the day preceding the first day of the established mass balance period.
-Note that, to make SBP-certified claims on any physical stock after the transition date, those volumes must have been produced from feedstock procured in compliance with the SBP Standards v2.0 and the REDII Bridging Instruction Document.
-The physical stock at the beginning of the first mass balance period shall be divided between Product Groups.
-Available sustainability credits (from the credit-based system) obtained within 3 months[2] prior to the transition date may be carried forward into the mass balance account (not exceeding the physical stock).
+Note that, to make SBP-certified and EU RED claims on any physical stock after the transition date, those volumes must have been produced from feedstock procured in compliance with the SBP Standards v2.0 and the REDII Bridging Instruction Document.
+The physical stock at the beginning of the first mass balance period shall be allocated to its respective Product Group according to the rule in Standard 4 (v2.0), clause 4.12.
+Available sustainability credits (from the credit-based system) obtained prior to the transition date may be carried forward into the mass balance account (not exceeding the physical stock).
+In other words, in order to use physical inventory material in the new mass balance system, it shall be ‘virtually’ SBP-compliant (enough SBP credits) or SBP-controlled (not enough credits but can prove that all input was either FSC or PEFC controlled), and all physical inventory material shall also be SBP REDII-compliant.

 Example: A BP transitions to the SBP Standards v2.0 on 1 September.
 The BP began procuring feedstock in compliance with the SBP Standards v2.0 and the REDII Bridging Instruction Document on 1 June.
-On 31 August, the BP had 1,000 tonnes in physical stock inventory, and a balance of 3,000 credits in their ‘legacy’ credit-based system.
-Of these 3,000 credits, 2,000 were procured between 1 June – 31 August.
+On 31 August, the BP had 1,000 tonnes in physical stock inventory, and a balance of 2,000 credits in their ‘legacy’ credit-based system.
 Of those 2,000 credits, 1,000 were from forest feedstock, and 1,000 were from processing residues feedstock.
 Therefore, the BP may either choose to carry over all 1,000 tonnes of forest feedstock, or all 1,000 tonnes of processing residues feedstock, or some combination of the two (e.g., 500/500) so long as the total sustainability credits carried over do not exceed the physical stock of 1,000 tonnes.
+To claim this stock as EU RED-compliant, the BP shall demonstrate that the physical stock of 1000 tonnes complies with the REDII Bridging Document.

 PDF Download – All SBP Normative Interpretations